chuyachia/germancredit/README.md

-# germancredit
+# Classifying the Statlog German Credit Data
-Classification of the Statlog GermanCredit Data
+Classifiying the Statlog German Credit Data with caret in R